mseminatore/TeslaJS/README.md

 **Library exported constants**

 	streamingPortal   - the URI for the streaming API portal portal 	          - the base URI for the OAuth-based API portal API_CALL_LEVEL 	  - log all API calls
-	API_RETURN_LEVEL - log all API calls and completions API_BODY_LEVEL   - log calls and completions as well as the body of POST commands API_LOG_ALL      - the highest level of logging CHARGE_STORAGE   - charge to 50%
+	API_RETURN_LEVEL  - log all API calls and completions API_REQUEST_LEVEL - log all API requests
+	API_BODY_LEVEL    - log calls and completions as well as the body of POST commands API_LOG_ALL       - the highest level of logging CHARGE_STORAGE    - charge to 50%
 	CHARGE_STANDARD   - charge to 90%
 	CHARGE_RANGE      - charge to 100%.
 Tesla recommends against frequent usage!
 	SUNROOF_OPEN      - fully opens the sunroof
 	SUNROOF_CLOSED    - closes the sunroof
 	SUNROOF_VENT      - open the sunroof to the vent position SUNROOF_COMFORT	  - open the sunroof to the comfort position streamingColumns  - an array of the available streaming columns

 Most of the APIs take both an **options** parameter and an optional **callback** function.
 The **options** parameter must always contain a member called **authToken** that contains the OAuth token returned from a successfull **login()**.
 For all APIs that